 The theoretical underpinnings of interpersonal style fall into an approach popular in the mid-20th century postulating that “all interpersonal interactions reflect attempts to establish and maintain self-esteem or avoid anxiety” (p.
 679).
 According to this view, you’re constantly trying to feel good about yourself in your relationships, because to recognize weakness would make you feel anxious.
 At some level, the theory proposes, we’re always searching for approval and validation.

-The extensive results provide profiles useful not only classification, but also for understanding how people within each of the disorders approach their relationships.
+The extensive results provide profiles useful not only for classification but also for understanding how people within each of the disorders approach their relationships.
 For people in relationships with such individuals, it’s a framework that could help you understand them in more depth.

 With this in mind, let’s examine the main interpersonal traits for each disorder: